jess-sys/22Docs/docs/criterion.rst

 The ``test_name`` is here to help you know which precise test failed, and thus will be usefull to help you debug your code.

 ..
 DANGER::
-	If you want your tests to work, you must compile your code with Criterion's library using the ``-lCriterion`` flag.
+	If you want your tests to work, you must compile your code with Criterion's library using the ``-lcriterion`` flag.
 You should also consider running your code with the ``--verbose`` flag if you want a full summary of the test's results.

 Asserts
 -------